nakulmody/coe-332-midterm_project/midterm_project/README.md

 ## Interpreting output
 IF RUNNING API ENDPOINTS IN ORDER AS SEEN ON COE332 Website:

-The first lines print the entire data set.
+The first endpoint (/epochs) the entire data set.
 It is given as a list of dictionaries with EPOCH, X coordinates, Y coordinates, and Z Coordiates as well as velocities in the x,y, and z directions.
+If given a limit and offset it will apply accordingly and give limit number of datapoints after the offset.

-The next function will print certain data points based on our limit and offset.
-This will be based on user input on the flask API.
+The next endpoint (/epochs/<epoch>) gives the state vectors of a specific data point.

-The next function will be printing a specific data points' state vectors.
-This will also bebased on user input on the flask API.
+The next endpoint (/epochs/<epoch>/location) gives the location of the ISS at that point in time.
+It will give the latitude, longitude, altitude, and the relative location (what state, country it is above)

-The next function will print the instantaneuous speed at a time.
-This will also bebased on user input on the flask API.
+The next endpoint (/epochs/<epoch>/speed) will print the instantaneuous speed at a time.

-The last endopoint will print the state vectors for the closest data set based on the current time.
-It will also print the instantaneuous speed.
+The last endopoint (/now) will return the state vectors for the closest data set based on the current time.
+It will also return the instantaneuous speed and the location.

 ## Use of AI